junxit/us-congress-bills-116/metadata.md

 - 2020-03-09 — Introduced in Senate
 - 2020-03-09 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2020-03-11 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2020-08-10 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 116-249.
+- 2020-08-10 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 116-249.
+- 2020-08-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 511.